-Unirac vs. IronRidge vs. SnapNrack: solar panel mounts for your roof
+Unirac vs. IronRidge: solar panel racks for your roof

-Unirac, IronRidge, and SnapNrack are three of the top manufacturers of solar panel rack products.
+Unirac, IronRidge, and SnapNrack are three of the top manufacturers of PV mounting products.
 All three companies make products that can mount panels on your roof and additionally manufacture ground mount solar equipment.
 Home solar energy systems are usually installed on the roof, although you may choose to install a ground mount system if your roof isn’t ideal for solar.

 Most of the practical differences between solar panel racking manufacturers have to do with the installation process.
 Unirac, IronRidge, and SnapNrack all make standard “penetrating” rooftop racking, which means that your solar installer will make hole in your roof to affix the mounting system.
 Once the racking is attached, your solar company will install your solar panels.
 Penetrating mounts are most commonly used on clay tile, asphalt, and composite roofs.

 Most solar installers will have a preference for certain solar panel mounts depending on the ease of installation and the material of your roof.
 Some solar panel rack manufacturers also offer product-specific design tools that can help your solar installer during the design and installation process.
 If you’re curious about solar panel mounts or related equipment for your upcoming installation then ask a solar installer for further details – they should be able to explain the specific benefits of every product that they carry and propose to include in your solar PV system.

 Quick Mount PV and Ecofasten: mounts to make solar on metal and tile roofs easier than ever